The Requests page in PushMetrics, with the conversation list on the left and an open conversation on the right

 List Tables / Describe Table

-Lists the tables in a schema or shows the columns and types for one of them.
-Useful when the agent is figuring out a database for the first time.
+Lists tables in a schema, or shows columns and types for one.
+Mostly happens when the agent is feeling out a database for the first time.

 Chart